 The Colorado Capitol Building in Denver offers free tours Monday through Friday.
-You will learn about how capitol’s original signature dome was made of copper, but was swapped out for gold in 1908 due to the copper’s tendency to oxidize.
-You;ll leave with a fondness for this historic building, more informed about the work of our General Assembly and our unique Colorado heritage.
+You will learn about how the capitol’s original signature dome was made of copper, but was swapped out for gold in 1908 due to the copper’s tendency to oxidize.
+You’ll leave with a fondness for this historic building, more informed about the work of our General Assembly and our unique Colorado heritage.

 More than 40 million coins are produced everyday at the Denver Mint.
-Here you will want to make reservations for one of their free tour to see an estimated $100 billion worth of solid gold bars.
+Here you will want to make reservations for one of their free tours to see an estimated $100 billion worth of solid gold bars.

 Walking Tour of Union Station